 - The Database connects to Berkeley C Read-Write Node, with the data going in a bidirectional flow.

-In the event that Atlanta C Read-Write node cannot be reached or does not have the necessary key, the database that connected to it will connect to other Oracle Key Vault nodes to fetch the key.
+In the event that Atlanta C Read-Write node (a read-write peer with Berkeley C Read-Write Node) cannot be reached or does not have the necessary key, the database to which it connects in Atlanta Data Center will connect to other Oracle Key Vault nodes to fetch the key.

 3.6 Multi-Master Cluster Features

 Oracle Key Vault provides features that help with inconsistency resolution and name conflict resolution in clusters, and endpoint node scan lists.

 3.6.1 Cluster Inconsistency Resolution in a Multi-Master Cluster